ZhukovGreen/presenations/testing-paylocity-2024.md

 ## Disclaimer

-This presentatation is aimed to develop the understanding of "why-s" behind testing.
-As well as writing software which is easy to test.
+This presentation is aimed at developing the understanding of "why-s" behind testing.
+As well as writing software that is easy to test.

-However how to write test technically is not covered at full scale, because this information is available on the internet and most of articles about testing covers exactly techical side of a problem.
+However how to write tests technically is not covered at full scale, because this information is available on the internet and most of articles about testing cover exactly the technical side of a problem.

 ---